vliejo/gitbook-plugin-local-plantuml/readme.md

 This is necessary if you are using/hosting gitbook for private work and don't want your diagrams bounced off an external server.

+# Release Notes
+`1.0.1` Support for caching of output images in the os temp directory.
+Since the filenames are based on the hash of the diagram text, versioning should 'just work'.
+This also helps with the slow-ness listed in issues by only re-rendering changed images.
+Thanks to @johnhug for the contribution.

 # Issues
 * Currently a new java process is started for every `plantuml` block in your markdown files.
 This can be a little slow.